Electronic Payment Options for 2007

 Electronic funds withdrawal is free and taxpayers decide when the tax payment is scheduled to be withdrawn from their bank account.
 Electronic funds withdrawal is available only to those who e-file.
-Individuals may e-file early and, at the same time, schedule the electronic funds withdrawal as late as April 17, 2006.
-For taxpayers in Maine, Maryland, Massachusetts, New Hampshire, New York, Vermont, and the District of Columbia, the filing deadline is April 18 because their returns are processed at the IRS center in Andover, Mass.
-For returns filed after the filing deadline, the payment is effective on the deadline.
+Individuals may e-file early and, at the same time, schedule the electronic funds withdrawal as late as April 17, 2007.
+For returns filed after the filing deadline, the payment is effective on the filing date.

 Credit Card Payments

 Taxpayers can make credit card payments whether they file electronically or file a paper return.
 Credit card payments can be submitted via tax software when filing electronically.
-Credit card payments can also be made over the telephone and by filing on line.
+Credit Card payments can also be made over the telephone and on line.

-In 2005, about 1.5 million taxpayers paid by credit card, an increase of 54 percent over the prior year.
+In 2006, almost 2 million taxpayers paid by credit card, an increase of 36 percent over the prior year.